 The last few years have truly shown that there is no digital substitute for real-life personal interaction and world exploration.
 The sensation of standing in a sacred place and taking in one's surroundings is a profound experience.
-The National WWII Museum's Educational Travel Programs have created countless emotions of honor, awe, disbelief, and pride in our country, and we are thrilled to partner with them for this commemorative tour.
-As we look forward to the 80th Anniversary of D-Day, we have a chance to honor the men and women who helped to liberate a continent.
+The Museum's Educational Travel Programs have created countless emotions of honor, awe, disbelief, and pride in our country.
+As we look forward to the 80th Anniversary of D-Day, we once again have a chance to honor the men and women who helped to liberate a continent.
 Their efforts on the Home Front, at sea, on land, and in the air serve to inspire us all.

 Join us as we sail from Hamburg on May 29, 2024, with ports of call and a custom itinerary emphasizing the land, sea, and air campaigns of World War II.
-As a very special guest of our institution, you will travel in complete comfort aboard the exquisite Seabourn Ovation and be there with us in Normandy for an unforgettable 80th anniversary ceremony on June 6, 2024.
+As a very special guest of our institution, you will travel in complete comfort aboard the exquisite Seabourn Ovation and be there with us in Normandy for an unforgettable 80th anniversary ceremony on June 6th, 2024.

 A two-day stop in East Anglia, England, will give a special emphasis to the airmen and their ground support who helped make D-Day possible.
-As featured tour historian and Museum friend Dr. Donald L. Miller, PhD is fond of saying, "You can't have D-Day if the Luftwaffe controls the skies."
+As featured tour historian and Museum friend Donald L. Miller, PhD is fond of saying, "You can't have D-Day if the Luftwaffe controls the skies."
 In addition to Dr. Miller, you will share in rich discussions with revered historians Alexandra Richie, DPhil, John McManus, PhD, and Keith Lowe.

-As our guest, you'll enjoy privileged access to top WWII sites and special invitations to events both on board and ashore during this major commemoration.
+As a guest of the Museum, you'll enjoy privileged access to top WWII sites and special invitations to events both on board and ashore during this major commemoration.
 For a more robust experience, you may choose to add a specially arranged pre-cruise tour in Hamburg or our post-cruise program in London.

 Commemorations, like the 80th Anniversary of D-Day, are instrumental in preserving the memory of World War II.
 Being in Normandy, surrounded by thousands of people from many nations, to honor a significant event in world history, is unparalleled.
-With only 300 suites available, accommodations are likely to fill up quickly, and I urge you to reserve your space as soon as possible by calling 1-877-813-3329 x 257.
+With only 300 suites available, accommodations are likely to fill up quickly, and I urge you to reserve your space as soon as possible.